 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-This policy is written in English.
-In the event of any conflict in interpreting or construing the terms of this policy, the English version shall prevail.
+This notice is written in English.
+In the event of any conflict in interpreting or construing the terms of this notice, the English version shall prevail.

 If you would like any further information about your rights or any of the terms used in this document please visit the Information Commissioner’s Office Website https://ico.org.uk/your-data-matters/.